 Exchange Online is sold on a per-user, per-month basis either as a standalone offering or as part of an Microsoft 365 bundle.
 There are two standalone plans.
 Exchange Online Plan 1 -- $4 per user, per month -- offers secure and available business email service, with a 50 GB mailbox per user.
 Exchange Online Plan 2 -- $8 per user, per month -- builds on Plan 1 and includes unlimited storage, hosted voicemail and DLP functionality.
 A Microsoft 365 Business Standard plan is also available.
 It comes with a desktop suite of Microsoft 365 applications, a 50 GB mailbox and a maximum of 300 users.

 History of Exchange Server

-Exchange 2016 removed the ability to install separate Exchange Server roles on separate physical servers except for the Edge Transport role.
+- 2015.
+Exchange Server 2016 was released.
+It removed the ability to install separate Exchange Server roles except for the Edge Transport role.

 The following list shows the version progression of Exchange Server with the corresponding release date and software build:

 - Exchange Server 4.0 Standard Edition was first released June 11, 1996, as build 4.0.837.